The composition of cow’s milk

 All milk produced by animals contains carbohydrate, protein, fat, minerals and vitamins but the major component is water.
 Water dilutes the milk allowing its secretion from the body; without water it would be impossible to express milk.
 Additionally, the water in milk is essential to the newborn for hydration.
 Cow’s milk contains a similar amount of water to human milk – around 87 per cent.

 Protein provides energy and is required for the growth and repair of tissue such as skin and muscle.
 Caseins are the primary group of proteins in cow’s milk, making up around 80 per cent of the total protein content.
 The remaining portion is made up from whey proteins.
-There are four types of casein (alpha-, beta-, gamma- and kappa-casein) that combine to make up a structure known as a casein micelle.
+There are four types of casein (alphaS1, alphaS2, beta and kappa casein) that combine to make up a structure known as a casein micelle.
 The micellar structure of casein is important in the production of cheese; it also plays a significant role in cow’s milk allergies (see Allergies).

 The principal fat in milk is a complex combination of lipids called triglycerols (esters of three fatty acids with one molecule of glycerol).
-There are more than 400 fatty acids in cow’s milk ranging in carbon atom chain length from four carbon atoms to 26 (National Dairy Council, US, 2005).
+There are more than 400 fatty acids in cow’s milk ranging in carbon atom chain length.
 Fatty acids are described as saturated or unsaturated depending on the amount of hydrogen in the carbon chain of the molecule; milk contains both saturated and unsaturated fatty acids.
 Unsaturated fatty acids may be further classified as monounsaturated or polyunsaturated (depending on the number of double bonds in the carbon chain of the fatty acid molecule).
-Again, milk contains fatty acids from both groups but most of the fat in whole cow’s milk (around 65 per cent) is the saturated type.
+Most of the fat in whole cow’s milk (around 65 per cent) is the saturated type.
+Around 30 per cent is monounsaturated and just five per cent polyunsaturated.
+Saturated fatty acids are associated with high blood cholesterol and heart disease.

 In addition to the fatty acids discussed there are small amounts of phospholipids and other fats present in milk including fat soluble vitamins.